Inheritance Tax Planning Advice

 However, because you left your main residence as part of the estate, you benefit from the Residential Nil Rate band.
 This tops up the inheritance tax rate threshold to £500,000.
 Your £465,000 estate is below this, so your beneficiaries have no inheritance tax to pay.

 Furthermore, because you have £35,000 of your nil rate band unused, this can be added to your surviving spouse or civil partner’s estate.
-Deleted this

 When is Inheritance Tax Paid?